-Cancer in the bloodstream can be just as aggressive as cancers that form solid masses.
-Fortunately, the long-term strategies offered by City of Hope’s Hematologic Malignancies (HM) Program have dramatically improved the lives of patients with leukemia, lymphoma, Hodgkin’s disease, and multiple myeloma—the various cancers associated with blood and plasma.
+Cancer of hematologic origin (arising from precursor cells in the bone marrow, lymph nodes or blood) can be just as aggressive as cancers that form solid masses, and are often widely disseminated.
+Fortunately, the long-term strategies offered by City of Hope’s Hematologic Malignancies Program have dramatically improved the lives of patients with acute and chronic leukemia, Hodgkin and non-Hodgkin lymphoma, multiple myeloma, and myleodysplastic/myeloproliferative neoplasms — some of the many cancers associated with transformation of hematologic precursor and stem cells.

-By bringing together clinical and basic scientists in dynamic ways, City of Hope’s clinical transplant studies are enriched by studies into individual diseases (leukemia, myelomas, lymphomas, and Hodgkin’s disease).
-The result aids a comprehensive attack on cancer in all of its forms—in the bloodstream and beyond.
+By bringing together clinical and basic scientists in dynamic ways, City of Hope’s clinical transplant activities are enriched by studies into individual diseases (leukemia, lymphomas and multiple myeloma).
+The result enables a comprehensive, coordinated approach to treating cancer in all its forms — in the bloodstream and elsewhere.